LogoLogo

 --order=ORDER_STRING

+Note: This flag is now deprecated - please use --sort instead.
 Return the runs ordered by the given property.
 The ORDER_STRING consists of the property you would like to order by, optionally followed by the direction of the ordering.
 If the direction is omitted it is assumed to be in descending order.

 Valid Directions: ASC, DESC Valid Properties: run_id, start_time, end_time, state, workflow_name, submitted_by, engine_id